asrafulashiq/my-academic-site/content/home/experience.md

     location: NY
     date_start: '2020-06-11'
     date_end: '2020-08-27'
     description: I researched on unsupervised and supervised contrastive representation learning for transfer learning.
-Study suggests that networks trained with contrastive loss is more transferable to a different domain than the networks trained with supervised cross-entropy loss.
+Our study suggests that networks trained with contrastive loss is more transferable to a different domain than the networks trained with supervised cross-entropy loss.
 Proposed and analyzed joint objective of self-supervised contrastive loss with cross-entropy or supervised contrastive loss that leads to better transferability of these models over their standard-trained counterparts.

   - title: Research Intern